BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 ### Wait a Few Minutes

 Here's a little catch: _your StackScript is running right now_.
-The BASH script gets executed the first time the VPS is booted.
+The Bash script gets executed the first time the VPS is booted.
 That means your VPS isn't ready yet.

 The total run time is about 10 minutes.
 So, go take a break, get an espresso, or otherwise relax for a few minutes.
 There are two parts of the script that take a while: the updating of all the Debian packages; and the downloading of the Bitcoin code.
 They shouldn't take more than 5 minutes each, which means if you come back in 10 minutes, you'll probably be ready to go.